reefland/find-orphaned-rbd-images/README.md

 # Find Orphaned Ceph RBD Images

-Script tries to locate stale/orphaned RBD images which are no longer referenced by existing PVs (Persistent Volumes).
-The respective PVs have already been deleted.
-This can happen when `reclaimPolicy: Retain` is set and someone has manually delete the PV.
+Script tries to locate stale/orphaned Ceph RBD images which are no longer referenced by existing Kubernetes PV (Persistent Volume).
+The respective PV has already been deleted.
+This can happen when Rook-Ceph `reclaimPolicy: Retain` is set and someone has manually delete the PV that was in `Released` state.
+Unfortunately removal of the PV does not remove the RBD image.
 The Ceph RBD image will remain consuming storage space until it is removed.
 See <https://github.com/rook/rook/issues/4651>

 * The script will NOT remove any images for you.
 It will only help you identify images which can be removed.